Foresight Accelerated Inheritance Tax Solution

 There is the choice of three insurance options which offer varying degrees of cover, ranging from death by any cause to covering accidental death only.

-Investors must have no knowledge they’re suffering from a terminal illness, but no medical underwriting is required.
-Other eligibility criteria apply.
+Investors over 40 must have no knowledge they’re suffering from a terminal illness, but no medical examinations or questionnaires are required.
+Other eligibility criteria and some exclusions apply.
 More information can be found in the provider’s documents.

 |Full initial charge||4%|